What occurs during an electrical emergency?

 If you are moving a high load and the load is over 4.8 metres, you are required by Alberta Transportation to complete an EQUS High Load Request Form and submit it to EQUS for review and authorization.
 Once it has been determined by EQUS whether or not an escort is required, you will be notified.
 There is no charge to have an EQUS representative check the route.
 However, should the load require an escort, an hourly fee will be applicable.

-To a new service, please contact your Area Office.
+To request a new service click here or contact your Area Office.

 The following information is required to begin the process:

 - First and last name of the land owner;